 All third-party agencies are required to report monthly to HCD using form MH 473.
 The report is due by the 15th of each month.
 The report provides information on all the activities of the QAA currently under contract in that reporting month.
 The MH 473 must be sent with forms HCD 441 and HCD 442, which detail each manufacturer’s production for each unit type (CM, SPCM, MFMH, Factory-Built Housing).
 If there has been no activity or no production by one of your client manufacturers, enter each manufacturer’s name and write “No inspection/insignia issued this month” on form HCD 473 adjacent to the manufacturer’s name.
 Refer to Title 25, California Code of Regulations, Chapter 3, Section 4880 for more details.
-For an overview of the monthly reporting process, check the Manufactured Housing Monthly Reporting Requirements (PDF).

 Third-Party Agency and Inspector Forms for Commercial Modulars, Special Purpose Commercial Modulars, and Multifamily Manufactured Homes